Cargill Logo

 Cargill LogoCargill Logo PNG

 Agriculture is a priority for this company.
 The Cargill logo, in the corresponding colors, proves it.
-A stylish sign stands for active growth, development, and improvement process.
-The simple symbolism is highly dynamic, focused on the vegetation of plants.
+A stylish sign stands for active growth, development, and improvement.
+The simple symbolism is highly dynamic, focused on plant vegetation.

 Cargill: Brand overview